Booking a workshop

 Key Stage 2 workshops - 1.5 hours minimum

-Anglo-Saxon Village Life Discover how the Anglo-Saxons made and decorated their clothes and try on the latest fashions!
-Compare the pottery of the Roman and Anglo-Saxon periods.
+Discover how the Anglo-Saxons made and decorated their clothes and try on the latest fashions!
 Each child will make their own pot and weave their own braid during this workshop.

-Anglo-Saxon Art and Culture Learn about the styles and patterns which were used on Anglo-Saxon jewellery and use this knowledge to design and make your own copper brooch.
-Explore the kind of grave goods which have been found in burial sites around Oxfordshire and follow the fascinating story of the recently discovered Hanney brooch.
+Learn about the styles and patterns which were used on Anglo-Saxon jewellery and use this knowledge to design and make your own copper brooch.
+Explore the kind of grave goods which have been found in burial sites around Oxfordshire and follow the fascinating story of the Hanney brooch.

-Who would want to be a Roman?
 Deduce what made the Roman soldiers so effective by examining our fantastic replica armour and weapons.
 Handle genuine Roman objects found in Oxfordshire and dress up as a Roman citizen to learn what your clothing says about your status.
-Using a life-sized replica and a 3D model, explore how a groma helped to build those famous straight roads.

-Trying on the Tudors: With cod pieces, bum rolls and pork pie hats, raise a smile as you try on Tudor fashions for the rich and poor.
+With codpieces, bum rolls, and pork pie hats, raise a smile as you try on Tudor fashions for the rich and poor.
 Discover some of Shakespeare’s more colourful language, writing, as he did, with a quill and ink.
-Handle intriguing artefacts and learn more about the Golden Hind from our fabulous model.
+Handle intriguing artifacts and learn more about the Golden Hind from our fabulous model.

-Pop-Up Exhibition - Create your own fantastic exhibition in just half a day!
-A box of intriguing artefacts, documents and photographs hold the key to the life of a mystery person.
+Create your own fantastic exhibition in just half a day!
+A box of intriguing artifacts, documents, and photographs holds the key to the life of a mystery person.
 It is up to each group to piece together the evidence, make deductions and organise the information in order to produce and present their display.
 This engaging workshop encourages higher-order reading skills and provides the teacher with a wealth of follow-up material.